learn-co-students/simple-partials-lab-onl01-seng-pt-030220/README.md

 First, fork and clone the lab.

 We've provided a seed file so you can have some data to play around with.
-Run `rake db:seed` to seed the database.
+Run `rails db:seed` to seed the database.

 1. Remove the duplicated code in the `students/edit.html.erb` and `students/new.html.erb` files by making a partial called `students/_form.html.erb`.
 2. Remove the duplicated code in the `classrooms/show.html.erb` and `students/show.html.erb` files by making a partial called `students/_student.html.erb`.